-Ruby just completed her freshman year at Columbia University where she is an engineering student.
+Ruby just completed her sophomore year at Columbia University where she is an materials science student.
 Her favorite classes last year were her computer science courses because the assignments were often fun logic puzzles in disguise.
 When Ruby isn’t stuck studying she spends her time walking, reading, or watching baking videos on YouTube.

 WENDY K. TAM CHO

 Wendy is a Professor at the University of Illinois where she has appointments in Political Science, Statistics, Mathematics, Asian American Studies, Law, and at the National Center for Supercomputing Applications.
 Mathematics is the tie that holds together her eclectic interests.
 She has loved math all her life, but really discovered its beauty when she started teaching math to her sons, who love math even more than she does!
 Her sons wanted to do math with other kids, so she began her own math circle and started teaching at math summer camps.
 Her mathematical journey has been immensely fulfilling and has taught her that sharing mathematical beauty (especially with children) is the surest and quickest way to multiply its appreciation and joy.

 Anita, coming from an electrical engineering background, is deeply interested in math and science education.
 She holds a special interest in helping radically accelerated kids meet their needs.
 Towards that end she sits on the board of and is actively involved in several local gifted advocacy organizations.
 She is excited to be on the forefront of coordinating resources, local and afar, and working closely with families in staging Campersand 2018.